 - (Optional) Click Video Memory Calculator to calculate the required video memory based on the maximum number of displays and resolution that the guest operating system must support, and click OK.

-The Memory Calculator is available only in the vSphere Web Client.
+Note: The Memory Calculator is available only in the vSphere Web Client.